-ACR 140 Residential Heating Systems (6)
+ACR 140 Residential Heating Systems (6) (Next year's course prefix/number HVAC 1673)

 Prerequisites: Air Conditioning and Refrigeration 120 and 125.
 This course is a comprehensive course that includes Air Conditioning 141 and 142.
 Students may register in the comprehensive course or the inclusive courses.
 The servicing of residential heating systems is studied.
 Topics include gas-fired furnaces, electric furnaces, heat pumps, control circuits and other related topics.
 Laboratory fee.
 (4 Lec., 5 Lab.)